 - If you have a lighter flow you could purchase a smaller cup or even a higher capacity cup since you won’t need to empty it that often anyway (I have rarely ever seen a woman go full 12 hours without emptying her cup at least once on the heaviest day)

 - There are many folds you can use to make the point of insertion tiny such as the 7-fold, the Origami fold, the Punch down fold & the Labial fold.

 - Try your cup on a ‘dry run’ if necessary.
 However, dry runs are usually not successful and can be more painful, as blood acts as a natural lubricant during periods.

 - Remember that the menstrual cup can never get ‘lost’ in your vagina.
 The cervical opening is too narrow to let a menstrual cup pass through.

 - Don’t panic if at first, you have to fish around a bit to remove your cup.
 Trust me, we’ve all been there!

 - Remember to trim the length of the stem of your cup according to your preferences.

-- Make sure your cup is very clean and remove any specs of leftover blood, etc (You can use water or a gentle soap like a natural probiotic soap or castile soap during your period and boil it after your period for a few minutes to sanitize it.
+- Make sure your cup is very clean and remove any specs of leftover blood, etc (You can use water or a gentle soap like or castile soap during your period and boil it after your period for a few minutes to sanitize it.
 Using an egg whip will save your cup from touching the edges of the pot and getting burnt).

 - If you think your menstrual cup smells (This rarely happens, however) you can soak it in hydrogen peroxide mixed with water, lemon juice, or even leave it out in the sun for a few hours).